State, FBI to oversee probe into black man’s hanging death

 They are also seeking to meet with Fuller’s family, authorities said.

-Villanueva planned to address the death again Monday during an online town hall.
+The state Senate began its session Monday with a moment of silence for Fuller and Malcolm Harsh.
+The death of Harsh, a 38-year-old black man who was found hanging from a tree on May 31 in Victorville, a desert city about 45 miles (72 kilometers) east of Palmdale, came to light after Fuller’s case.

+The San Bernardino County Sheriff’s Department said foul play was not suspected in the death of Harsch, but his family said they were concerned it will be ruled a suicide to avoid further attention.

-On Saturday, hundreds of protesters marched from the park near City Hall to the sheriff’s station.
+On Saturday, hundreds of protesters marched from the Palmdale park near City Hall to the sheriff’s station.
 Many carried signs that read, “Justice for Robert Fuller.”
 Meanwhile, an online petition demanding an investigation collected more than 200,000 signatures.

 The city has issued a statement supporting an independent inquiry, and three elected officials — county Supervisor Kathryn Barger, state Sen. Scott Wilk of Santa Clarita and Assemblyman Tom Lackey of Palmdale — urged California Attorney General Xavier Becerra to lead the probe.